MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_SAS.md

         CMD:SEND_UART=wifi MY_SSID,MY_PSWD,4
         ```

-11. Type the `reset` command on the serial terminal CLI.
+12. Type the `reset` command on the serial terminal CLI.
 Within a few seconds, you should see the Blue LED on the WFI32-IoT Board stay constantly on - signifying that the board has successfuly connected to your Wi-Fi network using the settings stored in the `WIFI.CFG` file

     NOTE: Do not proceed until the WFI32-IoT Board has established a successful connection to your Wi-Fi network - the Blue LED needs to be always on!

-## C. Confirm Access to the Root, Signer, and Device Certificates
+## Confirm Access to the Root, Signer, and Device Certificates

 The `WFI32-IOT` Mass Storage Device (MSD) contains the 3 certificates saved in Privacy Enhanced Format (PEM) which is a Base64 encoded binary format.
 PEM certificates are frequently used for web servers as they can easily be translated into readable data using a simple text editor.
 Generally when a PEM encoded file is opened in a text editor, it contains very distinct headers and footers.